 4. Lower Facelift

 A lower facelift focuses on correcting sagging in the lower half of the face, including the jowls and neck.
 The surgeon makes the incisions for this procedure along the hairline and in the creases of the ear.
 The skin is lifted and the surgeon removes excess tissue.
+The procedure can also involve removing or contouring excess fat in the jawline and neck to create a more defined appearance.
 The remaining skin is then re-draped and held in place with sutures.

 5. Mini Facelift